 Thankfully, technology has enabled in-home access to substance use supports.
 Peer support groups such as AA and Smart Recovery are operating nearly all of their groups through video, and methadone clinics are now able to dispense weeks of methadone to clients.
 Buprenorphine, another medication-assisted therapy for opiate use disorder, can now initially be prescribed online.
-Online substance use programs, such as Lionrock Recovery, have seen demand rise by over 40 percent.
+Online substance use programs, such as Lionrock Recovery, have seen demand rise by more than 40 percent.
 Even as some communities reopen clinical services, there will still be intense market pressure for comprehensive home-based solutions to substance use treatment.

 A huge problem in U.S. behavioral health care is the lack of intermediate care options.
 In the continuum of care, treatment resources cluster around outpatient treatment, such as weekly therapy with a counselor, and inpatient treatment, such as admission to a psychiatric hospital.
-Intermediate care options such as intensive outpatient programs (IOPs) or partial hospital programs (PHPs) offer a way for patients to be engaged in intensive therapy, medication management and group support, but do not require patients to be admitted for a costly hospitalization.
+Intermediate care options such as intensive outpatient programs (IOPs) and partial hospital programs (PHPs) offer a way for patients to be engaged in intensive therapy, medication management and group support, but they do not require patients to be admitted for a costly hospitalization.

-Across the country many IOPs and PHPs have converted to telehealth because of COVID-19.
-In New York State, strict billing requirements that were associated with PHPs and prevented their widespread availability have now been loosened.
+Across the country many IOPs and PHPs have converted to telehealth because of COVID.
+In New York State, strict billing requirements that were associated with PHPs and prevented their widespread availability have been loosened.
 We believe that online intermediate care models should continue outside of this pandemic, especially for patients in rural states where access to such care traditionally lagged.
 The demand for intermediate care options that increase outpatient support and prevent hospital admissions will expand the menu of treatment options past simple weekly therapy.

 To place someone in the appropriate treatment option, we must be able to quantify a person’s risk and needs.
 Mental health providers are traditionally bad at predicting or quantifying risk, including suicide risk.
 Part of this inability to assess risk has been the historical struggle with the implementation of measurement-based care, defined as the ability to quantify symptoms of patients with mental illness.
 The COVID-19 crisis and the increasing utilization of digital tools can help researchers discover new markers of impending decompensation.
 We can also better understand the types of digital tools that people find effective for their mental health treatment.
-Hopefully, this information will help us to develop risk-informed treatment plans, and more precise delivery of care.
+We hope that this information will help us to develop risk-informed treatment plans and more precise delivery of care.